bgord/blog/content/blog/strategy-design-pattern-in-typescript/index.md

 It sounds vague at first, but ok, you know which query should be used to get the list, you may have already received the data using a [Repository](https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design#the-repository-pattern).

 You may start wondering what format should the report be in, and the business said it is... all of them!
-We have to implement CSV, plain text, HTML, and short plain text.
+We have to implement CSV, plain text, and HTML.

 The data we may have to work with may be as follows: